liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 - Specifying a template to be used for users' public or private pages.
 - Using Local Live or Remote Live staging.

-To work around database limitations and give your application the ability to export/import a LAR file, you can implement Data Handlers in your application.
+To leverage the Export/Import framework's ability to export/import a LAR file, you can implement Data Handlers in your application.
 There are two types of data handlers you'll learn about: *Portlet Data Handlers* and *Staged Model Data Handlers*.

 A Portlet Data Handler imports/exports portlet specific data to a LAR file.
 These classes only have the role of querying and coordinating between staged